How Is Snoring 'Diagnosed?'

 Other products include pills, sprays, and herbal products that claim to decrease nasal congestion and devices to correct mouth breathing.
 These haven't been aggressively studied, so caution is advised.

-Over-the-counter products that work by keeping you in a more wakeful sleep, which does not allow you to obtain a restful, deep sleep.
+Over-the-counter products work by keeping you in a more wakeful sleep, which does not allow you to obtain a restful, deep sleep.
 This can contribute to dangerous and excessive sleepiness.